 General liability and commercial property may be fundamental coverages for architects and engineers, but they also need professional liability to cover their greatest risk.
 Negligence lawsuits are common in the industry and usually very expensive.
 Engineer and architect professional liability insurance can help small firms survive these accusations.

-Architects and engineers need to work with an insurer like Hiscox that understands their risk.
-Hiscox works to customize its policies to your industry and can get you same-day coverage in just minutes.
+Architects and engineers need to work with an insurer like The Hartford that understands their risk.
+The Hartford works to customize its policies to your industry and can get you an online quote within minutes.